KshishAshish/Kritkal-Solutions/README.md

 # Kritkal-Solutions
-An ecommerce application made in 48 hours for submission.
+A social networking application made in 48 hours for submission.